chatcharoen/dbsec-workshop/Lab_Guides/AVDF/400/README.md

   You can also specify multiple ports for a proxy in order to use them for different Enforcement Points.
 The proxy port has already been configured for the lab environment.
 All of the database traffic will be directed to the Firewall on Port 15212.

-  To view this, click the ‘System’ tab, then on the ‘Network’ link in the ‘System’ section, as shown below.
+- To view this, click the **System** tab, then on the **Network** link as shown below.

-  Take a look at the Management Interface, by clicking on Network under SYSTEM.
+- Take a look at the Management Interface.
 These settings were captured during the installation.
 This is the screen you would use if changes were necessary.

   ![](images/006.png)

-  This is an example of configuring a Firewall with a single network interface.
+- This is an example of configuring a Firewall with a single network interface.
 Other configurations are possible.
 For example, one network interface may act as a proxy, while another might monitor traffic from a SPAN port while yet another sits inline and monitors traffic directed right at the database listener on port 1521.

   ![](images/007.png)

 - Next, you need to be aware of an important configuration option of the Oracle Database Firewall.
-Navigate to the System > Public Keys section by clicking on the Public Keys menu option in the left navigation.
+Navigate to the **System > Public Keys** section by clicking on the Public Keys menu option in the left navigation.

   This Public Key is to be used if you have enabled Oracle Advanced Security to encrypt network traffic to prevent interception and exposure.
 In order for to decrypt database traffic using database interrogation, you must provide the Database Firewall public key to the Oracle Database that is using Oracle Native Network Encryption.